opentransact/opentransact/opentransact.md

 ## Vocabulary

-As part of OpenTransact we are creating a simple vocabulary of parameter names that can be used in various parts of the standard.
+OpenTransact includes a standard list parameter names used in the GET and POST requests.

 - *asset* - Transaction URL
 - *from* - Transferer account identifier